Yalenka/CryptoDonations/README.md

 That's all!

 ## Note:
-Right now plugin does:\
+Right now plugin does some bad practices:
-❌ Currency lives in Widget (bad)\
+Currency lives in Widget (bad)
-❌ Lost on reload / level change\
+Lost on reload / level change
-❌ Not multiplayer safe\

 You can fix that by moving the logic to PlayerState!